silentorb/game-design/marloth/inspirations/sapphire-and-steel.md

 ### Spatial

-* So far, each storyline takes place in distinct location
+* So far, each storyline takes place in a distinct location
   * Each location is partitioned into multiple interconnected rooms and passageways
   * Each location is urban yet has lots of atmosphere
   * Each location is dense and utilizes every square inch